 A private screening of “Paro: The Untold Story of Bride Slavery,” was held on November 10, 2024, at the LOOK Dine-In Cinemas Tysons at the Boro, in Virginia.

-Lead Actress Trupti Bhoir, Lead Actor Taha Shah Badussha, Lead Producer Sandesh Sharda, Executive Producer and Impact Advisor, Priya Samant, along with other key members of the team, attended the screening of the film, which sheds light on critical issues around bride slavery and human trafficking in India and globally.
+Lead Actress and Producer of the film, Trupti Bhoir, Lead Actor Taha Shah Badussha, Lead Producer Sandesh Sharda, Executive Producer and Impact Advisor, Priya Samant, along with other key members of the team, attended the private screening of the “Paro: The Untold Story of Bride Slavery,” which sheds light on critical issues around bride slavery and human trafficking in India and globally.
+The film is directed by Gajendra Ahire, with the script co-written by Ahire and Bhoir.
+Bhoir’s husband Satish Chakravarthy is the Music Director of the film.

 Former Miss World and television personality, Diana Hayden, who graced the event as a special guest, told South Asian Herald, “The movie Paro just blew my mind, because I didn’t know something like this existed.
 And apparently most people in India don’t know that something like this exists.
 It was an eye opener, it was hard hitting, it gave me goosebumps and it brought tears to my eyes,” she said, hoping that the movie makes its mark at the Oscars.